Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 Finally, the `Streaming Dataset` is fast, check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

+Here is an illustration showing how the Streaming Dataset works.

 ![An illustration showing how the Streaming Dataset works.](https://pl-flash-data.s3.amazonaws.com/streaming_dataset.gif)

 # Getting Started

 ## Installation

-Streaming can be installed with `pip`:
+Lightning Data can be installed with `pip`:

 <!--pytest.mark.skip-->